hayeah/xmd/README.md

 ### Link

-We just use the inline-tag syntax for links.
+We use the inline-tag syntax for links.

 ```
 [> http://google.com][*The* Google]